bonsai-rx/docs/worksheets/state-machines.md

 - Insert a `SelectMany` operator after `StimOn`, and set its `Name` property to `Response`.
 - Double-click on the `SelectMany` node to open up its internal specification.

-**Note:** The `SelectMany` operator is used here to create a new state for every input event. `Source1` represents the input event that created the state, and `WorkflowOutput` will be used to report the end result from the state (e.g. whether the response was a success or failure).
+> [!Note]
-{: .notice--info}
+> The `SelectMany` operator is used here to create a new state for every input event. `Source1` represents the input event that created the state, and `WorkflowOutput` will be used to report the end result from the state (e.g. whether the response was a success or failure).

 **`Response`**:
-![Stimulus response input control](~/images/statemachine-stimulus-response-input.svg) {: .notice--info}
+![Stimulus response input control](~/images/statemachine-stimulus-response-input.svg)

 - Subscribe to the `Response` subject in the toolbox.
 - Insert a `Boolean` operator and set its `Value` property to `True`.